canada-ca/design-system/style-guide/index.md

       <h5>Example of direct statements</h5>
       <p><strong>Write</strong>: Present your passport to the border officer.<br>
         <strong>Instead of</strong>: According to Canadian legislation, you're required to present your passport to the agent who will welcome you into the country.</p>
-      <h4>See how rule for the inverted pyramid structure applies in French</h4>
+      <h4>See how the rule for the inverted pyramid structure applies in French</h4>
       <ul>
         <li><span lang="fr"><a href="{{ site.urlconception }}/guide-redaction/#wp2-1">2.1 Commencer par les renseignements les plus importants</a></span></li>
       </ul>